LukeShortCloud/rootpages/src/administration/operating_systems.rst

 This is an extremely biased list of the best distribution for each use case.

 -  Alternative to Chrome OS = 1.
 ArnoldTheBats Chromium OS 2.
+CloudReady 3.
 GalliumOS
 -  Alternative to macOS = elementary OS
 -  Alternative to Windows = Zorion OS
 -  Bleeding edge (stable) = Manjaro